kbjorklid/GenAITextFeedback/memory-bank/progress.md

 - Memory bank initialization and documentation setup are complete.
 - Project structure (frontend and backend folders) is in place.
-- Frontend UI for cover letter input and feedback display is implemented.
+- Frontend UI for text input and feedback display is implemented (generic, not cover letter specific).
 - HTML feedback rendering in frontend is working.
+- Generic text feedback functionality (no cover letter specific references).

 ## What's Left to Build